cudmore/pie-analysis/video-player/readme.md

  - Implement options dialog to set small/big keyboard steps (Seconds)
  - Finish 'about dialog'
  - Make fps a spin box to easily increase/descrease.
- - Highlight most recent event in list as video is played.
+ - [solved] Highlight most recent event in list as video is played.
 Need to sort by startFrame.
+ - [solved] Add option to warn when event frame start/stop is out of order, e.g. frameStart>frameStop.
  - Add note to video file by putting it in event list header.
 Finish 'right-click' popup menu in video list.
- - Add option to warn when event frame start/stop is out of order, e.g. frameStart>frameStop.
  - [bug] Make sure toggle of video file and event list do not trash interface on next run.
 Need to add code to HIDE video and event list, currently setting sashpos==0 (remove this).
  - [bug] When increasing/decreasing fps with +/-, sometimes can not get back to orignal fps.
 Fix this.
 This is now fixed but minimum fps is no longer 1 fps.
- - [big idea] Make a visual bar for each video file showing: duration (black) overlaid .with position of chunks (gray), and position of events (bright colors).
+ - [big idea - done] Make a visual bar for each video file showing: duration (black) overlaid .with position of chunks (gray), and position of events (bright colors).

 ## To Do (done)

+ - [done] In event tree, select and go to next event when event is deleted (if next event exists)
+ - [done] Add option to turn off delete event warning
+ - [done] Implement second layer of blinding with 'parts' to evenly distribute random chunks through file
  - [done] Finish sorting event columns when clicked.
 Need to insert str(), int(), float() to do this.
  - [done] Just always sort events by frameStart.
  - [done] Implement 'delete event'.
 Add dialog to ask if ok.